Short-Finned Pilot Whale

 Molecular Genetic Research

-Molecular genetic techniques are an invaluable tool in cetacean research.
+Molecular genetic techniques are invaluable tool in cetacean research.
 Cetaceans are elusive, spending little time at the surface, and often live in remote areas that are difficult to sample.
 Because of this, classifying species and population structure using traditional morphological methods often gives us an incomplete picture of cetacean diversity.
 Analyses of molecular genetic markers provide insight about species’ population structure and diversity, and can reveal cryptic populations or subspecies that may be separated by oceanographic features, ecological differences, or social structure.

 NOAA Fisheries has been using mitochondrial DNA control region sequences to examine population structure of short-finned pilot whales in the Pacific Ocean.
 Using these sequences, we have described the distribution of two types of short-finned pilot whale in the Pacific Ocean – one in the eastern Pacific Ocean, and the other in Hawai‘i and the western Pacific Ocean.
-In Hawai‘i, we’ve identified a resident population around the Main Hawaiian Islands that is likely reproductively isolated from individuals in the Northwestern Hawaiian Islands and open ocean surrounding the islands.
+In Hawai‘i, we’ve identified a resident population around the main Hawaiian Islands that is likely reproductively isolated from individuals in the Northwestern Hawaiian Islands and open ocean surrounding the islands.